On the Ground With the Parkland Teens as They Plot Their Revolution

 The kids agreed that if they were going to launch a media assault, they needed to present a unified front.
 They couldn’t seem to be contradicting each other or going off in different directions at once.
 So they set about establishing “what we needed to say, the things we shouldn’t be saying,” says Delaney.
 David says he drew criticism — even from his friends — for that first interview on Fox, in which he failed to acknowledge the enormity of the loss for so many of his neighbors.
 “I still do feel like kind of an asshole for going on there and not being sensitive about the situation and the grieving families, but I knew that I had to because the news cycle moves so fast that if I didn’t get out there, this would be just another mass shooting,” he says.

-The most important thing, the group agreed, was to sidestep partisanship, “to avoid straight-out blaming the GOP,” David says, “because this is an issue, a nonpartisan issue, an issue of the NRA and not of ‘Republican.’
+The most important thing, the group agreed, was to sidestep partisanship, “to avoid straight-out blaming the GOP,” Delaney says, “because this is an issue, a nonpartisan issue, an issue of the NRA and not of ‘Republican.’
 We were trying to work that out so that we wouldn’t isolate this entire group of people.”

 The kids also understood that the media would soon tire of the same three or four faces and that they had to have a deep enough bench to offer up “a couple handfuls” of students who were good on-camera, says Jaclyn.
 That night, “we established splitting up the media.
 It was very organic.
 We knew our places.”
 They agreed to limit their group to about 20 — large enough to appear on many different media outlets at once.
 Within the group, each person has taken on a particular role.
 “David focuses on the hard facts.
 Cameron is sarcastic and witty.
 Emma’s strong.
 I’m more of an organizer,” Jaclyn says.
 “Alex is the emotional remembrance of it all.
 Alfonso”— Calderon, comparatively conservative — “does all the Spanish interviews.”